In these trying times, self-care is essential.

 Reading The Miracle of Mindfulness by Thich Nhat Hanh is like receiving letters from a wise friend about how to introduce mindfulness into your busy, stressful life.
 The book evolved from letters that Nhat Hanh wrote to Brother Quang to encourage workers during a dark time in Vietnam.
 Read our summary.

-While I am not an expert, my meditation practice gives me comfort and joy, and opens my heart to opportunities.
-I started exploring meditation over 20 years ago when a friend of mine introduced me to Deepak Chopra’s books.
-By nature, I like to understand both the approach and the science behind it.
-Deepak does a great job of bringing years of meditation learning and science to the layperson.
-It has been a slow journey for me to get some routine to my practice.
 Today, I meditate most mornings for about 30 minutes.
 During my meditation, I take time to remember my aspirations for the future and to focus on what I am grateful for right now.
 Then, I get ready for the day with a deep sense of joy.
 Throughout the day, I try to take time to be present.
 I use simple exercises to bring me back to the now.
 For example, in the afternoon, I take a cappuccino break.
-When drinking the cappuccino, I focus on the smell, the taste, and the warmth — and enjoy.
-It may sound silly, but it gets me out of my head and back to the here and now.
+When drinking the cappuccino, I focus on the smell, the taste, and the warmth — and truly enjoy the experience.
+It may sound silly, but it gets me out of my head and back to the present.

 When I get way out of balance, I take a day of mindfulness.
 I choose a weekend day when I can make sure I have no other commitments.
 It is almost like an at-home spa day.
 I start with my morning meditation, then my cup of tea, followed by a warm bath.
 With each activity, I am focused on just being in the moment.
 Experts recommend that you try to maintain a spirit of silence all day.
 I am only partially able to keep silent, but I keep talking to a minimum throughout the day.
 At lunch, I have a small, healthy lunch that I prepare for myself.
 I spend the rest of the day looking out the window, reading, or taking a walk.
 Then a light dinner and off to bed.
 This quiet, peaceful day gives me strength and joy.
-While I only take a few mindfulness days a year, each time I gain a sense of renewal.
+While I only take a few mindfulness days a year, each time I do, I gain a sense of renewal.

-One thing for sure, mindfulness and meditation make my life more joyful.
+Mindfulness and meditation make my life more joyful.

 In these trying times, self-care is essential and if you have not tried meditation, why not give it a try?
 I started in my early days with the guided meditations by Deepak Chopra.
 You can find them on the Chopra app.